-Prior to discussing a history of Windows, here is a brief introduction to how Microsoft began.
+Prior to discussing the history of Windows, here is a brief introduction to how Microsoft began.
 Bill Gates and Paul Allen were childhood friends at Lakeside School, Seattle, and both Basic programmers.
 In 1974, the first personal computer kit (the Altair 8800) was launched by Micro Instrumentation and Telemetry Systems (MITS) in Albuquerque, New Mexico.

 Gates and Allen contacted the president of MITS (Ed Roberts) and offered to develop the first microcomputer form of BASIC (originally developed by John Kemeny and Thomas Kurtz) to extend the performance of the 8800.
 Paul Allen was working in New Mexico with Honeywell by this time, and Gates had enrolled at Harvard.
 After successfully developing Altair BASIC for the Altair 8800, Allen joined MITS as director of software and, with prompting from Allen, Bill Gates dropped out of Harvard to join him at Albuquerque.

 The beginnings of a new company, initially known as ‘Micro-soft’ was created.
 In 1979 Microsoft moved to Bellevue, Washington, incorporating in 1981.
 In the same year, IBM launched its personal computer using Microsoft’s new operating system, MS-DOS 1.0.
 The company went public in 1986 after moving to Redmond up in Washington.
 Paul Allen resigned from the Microsoft board in 2000 but is reported to still own 100 million shares in the company.

-Before discussing the history of all windows operating system, it’s important to understand exactly what an operating system (OS) is.
+Before discussing the history of all windows operating systems, it’s important to understand exactly what an operating system (OS) is.
 Programs and apps do not run themselves: they need a platform to operate them just like a trampolinist needs the trampoline.
-Even hardware, such as a hard disk, printer and DVD reader/writer requires an OS to control them.
+Even hardware, such as a hard disk, printer, and DVD reader/writer requires an OS to control them.